 The Comprehensive School Site Safety Plan was developed for Beverly Vista School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, and dress code policy.
-The school's most current school site safety plan was reviewed and updated in July 2017, and shared with school staff in August 2017.
+The school's most current school site safety plan was reviewed, updated, and shared with school staff in August 2018.